Is it really possible? To make money blogging your passions?

 But now you don’t have to make the same mistake, I already did the legwork for you!

 While Squarespace is becoming a popular contender, most full-time bloggers have their blogs on WordPress for a solid reason.
-WordPress blogs are easier to optimize for search engines and to customize however way you want to grow your blog.
+Wordpress blogs are easier to optimize for search engines and to customize however way you want to grow your blog.
 It’s robust, stable, and it quickly adapts to new trends, algorithmic updates, and best practices.

 I tried out Squarespace for 3 months, migrated all of my content there, only to find myself crawling back to WordPress.

 I wouldn’t say I regret spending money and time testing it out.
 I’ve always been curious about Squarespace after all.
 And now I’m even more convinced that WordPress is the ultimate CMS for me, and can confidently recommend it over Squarespace.
 Plus now I don’t have to deal with Squarespace FOMO. 😎 (Fine, fine.
-Lowkey justifying the hefty price tag that came with that mistake.)
+Lowkey justifying the hefty price tag that came with that experiment.)